-The boron data points at CBL-302I (0.156 mg/L and 0.297 mg/L) meet the DUMPStat outlier criteria.
-These data were not previously excluded by ProUCL and were thus retained as valid data by DUMPStat.
+The boron data points at CBL-302I (0.156 mg/L and 0.297 mg/L) may meet the Dixon criteria for exclusion, however meet the DUMPStat outlier criteria, as discussed in the Unified Guidance sections §6.3.3 and §12.3, Dixon's Test should not be used to identify potential outliers if more than 50% of the data set are non-detect observations.
+Use of Dixon's Test assumes the data are normally distributed.
+The low detection frequency to date "makes it difficult to implement parametric statistical tests, since it may not be possible to determine if the underlying population is normal or can be nmormalized."
+These data were also not previously excluded by ProUCL and were thus retained as valid data by DUMPStat.
 Future comparisons will not include these concentrations in the background if they are determined to be outliers.
 With these outliers removed, the 99% nonparametric prediction limit is now 0.0743 mg/L boron at CBL-302I.

-With 5 boron detections out of 14 monitoring events at CBL-341I (36% detections), a normal control limit was computed after checking for outliers.
+With 5 boron detections out of 13 monitoring events at CBL-341I (38% detections), a normal control limit was computed after checking for outliers.
 The highest boron concentrations at CBL-341I (0.1020 mg/L, 0.0896 mg/L, or 0.0668 mg/L) did not meet the outlier criteria for both Dixon and extremeness.
 The control limit is simply defined as:

-control limit = (control chart factor)(standard deviation) + mean = (5)(0.0167) + 0.0584 = 0.1421 mg/L B
+control limit = (control chart factor)(standard deviation) + mean = (5)(0.0172) + 0.0591 = 0.1452 mg/L B